Esri/navigator-integration/README.md

 `travelmode`: Specifies the transportation method.

-The following example URL displays directions to Esri that were generated based on the Trucking Time travel mode:
+The following example URL displays directions to Esri that are generated based on the Trucking Time travel mode:

 ```
 arcgis-navigator://?stop=380+New+York+St,+Redlands,+CA&stopname=Esri&travelmode=Trucking+Time
 ```

-Note that travel modes are defined by the map.
-The travel modes for the default Esri maps are:
+Note that the map defines which travel modes are available.
+The default Esri maps have the following travel modes:

 - Driving Time
 - Driving Distance